markjanzer/aoc-2013/README.md

 This will create a new directory for the day with a template main.go and an empty data.txt file.

 ## Reflections and shoutouts
 I've had a really great time getting more familiar with Go, and I'm eager to use it more in the future.
-Shout out to [Derat's Go solutions](https://codeberg.org/derat/advent-of-code) for helping me when I got stuck, and [the subreddit](https://www.reddit.com/r/adventofcode/) for its brilliant and unhinged solutions.
+Shout out to [Derat's Go solutions](https://codeberg.org/derat/advent-of-code) for helping me when I got stuck, and [the subreddit](https://www.reddit.com/r/adventofcode/) for their brilliant and unhinged solutions.

 Happy to answer any questions.